Tags: #vim #search #replace #args #case #lower #upper

 :argdo %s/\v(from foo import )B(ar)/\1b\2/e | update

-flag tells Vim to ignore any errors
+eflag tells Vim to ignore any errors

-which lowercases the first character inside of a backreference or \L
+Alternatively instead of hardcoding the lowercase b we could have done this dynamically using either \l which lowercases the first character inside of a backreference or \L which lowercases the entire backreference (Reference).

 Examples…